Reading now: Industrial truck license: Step by step - everything you need to know

 • Level 2 additional training: +€100–200

 In many cases – especially in the transport and logistics sector – the employer pays.
-In cases of self-initiative or retraining, the employment agency or educational vouchers may also provide support.
+For self-initiative or retraining, the Federal Employment Agency or education vouchers may also be applicable.

-In the event of an accident, the insurance company (and, in the case of occupational safety, the employers' liability insurance association) examines very closely whether the company's qualifications and organizational structure were adequate.
-If mandatory components such as instruction , training , or documentation are missing, this can have serious consequences – even leading to disputes over benefits and recourse.
-Crucially, it is not only important that training took place, but also that this training can be documented .
+In the event of an accident, the insurance company (and, in occupational safety, also the professional association) will carefully examine whether qualifications and organization in the company were adequate.
+If mandatory components such as instruction, training, or documentation are missing, this can have massive consequences – up to disputes over benefits and recourse claims.
+It is not only crucial that training has taken place, but also that the training is verifiable.

-In practical terms, this means that training without a participant list, date, content, and signatures is often "non-existent" in an emergency.
-That's precisely why thorough documentation is a real safety and liability safeguard – not bureaucracy.
+In practical terms, this means: Instruction without a participant list, date, content, and signatures is often "non-existent" in an emergency.
+This is precisely why thorough documentation is a real safety and liability brake – not bureaucracy.

-Forklift operators also bear responsibility: Anyone who acts with gross negligence, ignores safety rules, takes shortcuts under time pressure, or drives despite lacking the necessary qualifications risks personal consequences.
-In the event of an accident, questions quickly arise such as: Was the training up-to-date?
-Was the order issued?
-Was the instruction given?
-Was the visual inspection carried out?
+Forklift drivers also bear responsibility: anyone who acts with gross negligence, ignores safety rules, "cuts corners" under time pressure, or drives despite lacking the necessary prerequisites risks personal consequences.
+In the event of damage, questions quickly arise such as: Was the instruction up-to-date?
+Was the order given?
+Was the training completed?
+Was the visual inspection performed?

-Many serious accidents don't involve the driver, but rather third parties : colleagues, contractors, visitors, customers, or pedestrians in warehouse areas.
-Markings, clear rules, good visibility, speed limits, and reversing safety concepts are crucial in these situations.
-Even the best driving skills are of little use if the company doesn't provide a safe environment.
+Many serious accidents don't involve the driver, but third parties: colleagues, external companies, visitors, customers, or pedestrians in warehouse areas.
+Here, markings, clear rules, sightlines, speed limits, and reverse safety concepts are crucial.
+Even the best driving practice is of little use if the company doesn't provide a safe environment.

-Practical tip: Always document instruction and training in such a way that they are legally verifiable in case of an emergency: date, content, device type/use, participants, signatures.
+Practical Tip: Always document training and instruction in a way that makes it "legally defensible" in an emergency: date, content, equipment type/use, participants, signatures.

 Where can you register?

-Training courses are offered by TÜV, DEKRA and SYSTEM-CARD partners , among others.
-BIBERGER also offers training directly at its location or in-house.
+Training courses are offered by TÜV, DEKRA, and SYSTEM-CARD Partners, among others.
+BIBERGER also offers training directly at your location or in-house.

-For multiple employees, in-house training is recommended – it saves time, is efficient, and cost-effective.
-BIBERGER offers quantity discounts for groups of 5 or more participants .
+For multiple employees, in-house training is recommended – time-saving, efficient, and cost-effective.
+BIBERGER offers volume discounts for 5 or more participants.

 What to do if you lose your forklift license?